Ziang-Lu/Software-Development-and-Design/5-Design Patterns/2-Creational Patterns/3-Singleton Pattern.md

     /**
      * Factory method to get the singleton instance.
-     * To avoid the above case, use a double-checked locking mechanism.
+     * To avoid the above case, use a double-check locking mechanism.
      * @return singleton instance
      */
     public static Singleton getInstanceThreadSafe() {